mlcommons/ck/README.md

-graphs, articles) into searchable, customizable, reusable and interconnected components with unique IDs and JSON-based meta information which can be easily shared via GitHub, BitBucket and other services;
+graphs, articles) into searchable, customizable, reusable and interconnected components with unique IDs and JSON-based meta information which can be easily shared via GitHub, BitBucket and other public or private services;
-* be able to quickly prototype research ideas (experimental workflows) from shared components as LEGO(TM) and exchange results in schema-free JSON format (for example, performance benchmarking and empirical multi-objective program autotuning);
+* quickly prototype research ideas (experimental workflows) from shared components as LEGO(TM) and exchange results in schema-free JSON format (for example, performance benchmarking and empirical multi-objective program autotuning);
-* involve interdisciplinary community to crowdsource and reproduce experiments using spare computational resources while detecting unexpected behavior, collaboratively solving it by improving shared CK modules and data, and immediately push improvements back to the community;
+* involve interdisciplinary community to crowdsource and reproduce experiments using spare computational resources, report unexpected behavior, collaboratively explain and solve it by improving shared CK modules, and immediately push improvements back to the community (similar to Wikipedia);
 * easily reuse statistical analysis and predictive analytics techniques via CK modules to process large experimental results (possibly on the fly via active